ZackFra/Salesforce-Moxygen/README.md

 Register a query such that when it is called, an exception is thrown.
 This throws a generic QueryException.

+#### public void registerAggregateQuery(String queryString, List<Aggregate> records)

+Register an aggregate query to return a list of Aggregate objects when its called.

+#### public void registerFailedAggregateQuery(String queryString)

+Register a failed aggregate query.
+Will throw a DML exception when called (via the queryAggregate methods).

 #### public Boolean isDeleted(Id recordId)

 Returns whether a record has been deleted, given the fake ID